insthync/LiteNetLibManager-Dissonance-Integration/Demo/README.txt

 As this is a multiplayer voice comms demo, we will want to run multiple clients and connect them all into one session.

-1. Add both "HLAPI Demo" and "HLAPI Game World" scenes to your project's build settings, and drag "HLAPI Demo" to the top of the list.
+1. Add both "LnlM Demo" and "LnlM Game World" scenes to your project's build settings, and drag "LnlM Demo" to the top of the list.
-2. Open "HLAPI Demo" scene and open the `NetworkManager`.
-Ensure that `Offline Scene` is set up `HLAPI Demo` and `Online Scene` is set to `HLAPI Game World`
+2. Open "LnlM Demo" scene and open the `NetworkManager`.
+Ensure that `Offline Scene` is set up `LnlM Demo` and `Online Scene` is set to `LnlM Game World`
 3. Click File -> Build and Run.
 4. Once the client is running, run the Demo scene in the editor.
-5. In editor, click "LAN Host(H)".
+5. In editor, click "Start Host".
-6. On the client, click "LAN Client(C)".
+6. On the client, click "Start Client".

 The demo scene should load on both instances with both players connected.